FactHarbor

 • Claims & Clusters – We group similar real-world statements into clusters to avoid duplicates and keep related claims together.

-• Evidence – Data and sources are linked to specific scenarios, not just to the claim in general.
+• Evidence – Data and sources are linked to specific contexts, not just to the claim in general.

-• Verdicts – We assign likelihoods (e.g., “Highly likely”, “Unsubstantiated”) to each scenario, based on the available evidence.
+• Verdicts – We assign likelihoods (e.g., "Highly likely", "Unsubstantiated") to each context, based on the available evidence.

 • Truth Landscape – The result is not a single word, but a landscape showing where a claim holds up, where it fails, and where the evidence is still unclear.